This interview previously appeared in The Recorder, volume 8, no. 1 (January 2016)

 Briefly introduce yourself to our readers; what should they know about you?

 I am a composer and have studied musicology, I play the piano but have also performed as a percussionist and conductor.
 In addition, I am an amateur chorister.
 Beauty, friendship and my family are important to me.
 When I have a musical idea, writing on note paper or improvising at the piano, I feel happy.
-And otherwise sometimes I do.
+Well, I mostly do.

-I have developed somewhat ‘backwards’: first, I improvise and then learn to play the piano, then I learn new music and then old, and then I listen to all kinds of non-classical music and only then get to know the traditional ‘classical music’ I am in now.
-A lot of ‘normal’ things I sometimes find extremely abnormal and new.
+I have developed somewhat ‘backwards’.
+I improvised first and then learned to play the piano properly.
+I learned new music first and then old.
+I listened to all kinds of non-classical music and only then got to know the traditional ‘classical music’ that I am part of now.
+I often find many ‘normal’ things extremely abnormal and new.

 Recently, the CD Kadanza was released.
 Why this title, and what kind of music can we expect on this CD?